Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: New -HOUSE in a Square-Root Form

-In the measurement update, instead of using the state covirance in Eq.~\ref{eq:aug_corr_covariance}, its orginal Cholesky factor is used throughout.
-Likewise, the Choleskey factor of the measurement covariance is calculated via the QR decomposition:
+In the measurement update, instead of using the state coviarance in Eq.~\ref{eq:aug_corr_covariance}, its original Cholesky factor is used throughout.
+Likewise, the Cholesky factor of the measurement covariance is calculated via the QR decomposition:

-followed by the rank-one update or downdate by the ${(2(n_x+n_{\nu})+1)}^{th}$ sigma point:
+followed by the rank-one update or downdate by the ${(2(n_x+n_{\nu})+1)}^{\text{th}}$ sigma point:

 Then the Kalman gain is calculated as: